Updated on September 24, 2024

 Retinoscopy

-This test assesses the way light reflects off the retina.
-It can measure the refractive error in people who aren’t able to complete a refraction test.
-Eye doctors often use retinoscopy to determine children’s eyeglass prescriptions.
+Assesses the way light reflects off the retina.
+It can measure the refractive error in people who can’t complete a refraction test.
+Eye doctors often use this to determine children’s eyeglass prescriptions.

-Also called subjective refraction, this test fine-tunes your eyeglass prescription.
+Refraction test (subjective refraction)Fine-tunes your eyeglass prescription.
 It uses a phoropter machine to test how different lenses affect your vision.

 Treatment Options for Hyperopia